Our commitment to the military

 Team Yodel taking part in Walking with the Wounded Cumbrian Challenge 2019

-Employment Opportunities across our business
+Employment opportunities across our business

 Since 2015, we have been privileged to be a Forces Friendly Employer, which helps to link reservists and veterans with careers that suit their valued talents and expertise they have gained during their time in the Armed Forces.
-We’re also delighted to hold the Silver Award with the Armed Forces Covenant Employer Recognition Scheme and in the past two years, we have supported and recruited more than 100 ex-services personnel into a variety of roles across Yodel; from driving and warehouse staff, to recruitment support, project managers, IT leaders and directors.
+We’re also delighted to hold the Gold Award with the Armed Forces Covenant Employer Recognition Scheme and in the past three years, we have supported and recruited more than 150 ex-services personnel into a variety of roles across Yodel; from driving and warehouse staff, to recruitment support, project managers, IT leaders and directors.
 Not only that, we also collaborate with the Career Transition Partnership – an initiative that works in partnership with The Ministry of Defence to provide more rewarding and relevant career options for people leaving military service.

 Specialist support throughout